lazerbeam-dev/lazerbeam-dev/README.md

 My creative passion is robust automated solutions that alleviate our drudgery so that we can better pursue our creative passion.

+- 🥇 Part of the 3 man team that won the 2022 stacks hackathon with this decentralized options contract https://github.com/options-vault/options-vault

 - 🔭 Created the first interactive map of the local transport options here in San Cristobal De Las Casas, Mexico https://www.rutascolectivos.info all of the code is open source and can be found here https://github.com/lazerbeam-dev/colectivo

 - 💡 Created a front end only chess AI in javascript (it is not good...yet :D) https://github.com/lazerbeam-dev/chessica